emqx/cloud-docs/en_US/faq.md

 ### How to get the credits?

-If you need to experience all the functions of the Standard Deployment, you can submit a [ticket](./feature/tickets.md) or email (cloud@emqx.io) to get in touch with us, and we will issue a certain amount of creditss based on your business needs
+If you need to experience all the functions of the Standard Deployment, you can submit a [ticket](./feature/tickets.md) or email (cloud@emqx.io) to get in touch with us, and we will issue a certain amount of credits based on your business needs

 Please pay attention to the update of EMQ x cloud.